Probation Period

 Completing the probation period successfully helps an employee secure a permanent position in the organization.
 It provides better job security and benefits.
 Employers assess suitability, provide training, and monitor performance during this trial period.

-• To demonstrate capabilities and skills.
+• Skill Demonstration – To demonstrate capabilities and skills to secure permanent employment.

 What are the benefits of the probation period?